Gibberagong Environmental Education Centre

 FAQs

-Department of Education Excursion Policy
+For assistance with your excursion planning visit the Department of Education Excursion Policy

 Gibberagong EEC is a Department of Education (DoE) school that has been in operation for 50 years.
 We specialise in providing high quality, curriculum-rich and engaging excursion programs for K-12 students in the Ku-ring-gai Chase National Park.